 Evolution of cognitve mechanisms

 Theory of Mind (ToM) is considered to be an asset for autonomous agents: Having the capacity to infer beliefs and intentions of others is often assumed to lead to better solutions, displaying more advanced intelligence, and thus a necessity for AGI.
+While the explicit implementation of ToM in agents for solving specific tasks is studied intermittently, it is not understood what conditions encourage agents to acquire and prefer ToM and what other effects it has on the agents' behaviour.

 Interestingly the model observations align with observations in psychology research concerning the optimism bias in the human species and evolutionary research concerning the adaptiveness of human biases and the importance of self-deception and reality-denial for the humans species.